amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

 In these next few steps we will create our Rust project directory, initialize Git, and connect our local repository to a remote repository in GitHub!

 ### Creating our project directory and initializing Git
-1. Open your terminal or command prompt and run the following commands:
+1. Open your local terminal or command prompt and run the following commands:
 ```
 mkdir hello-comp423
 cd hello-comp423